ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/temp_controllers/Induction-furnace.md

 ## Arduino code

-We have been given a (potentially out of date) version of the arduino code, which is on the share.
+We have been given a (potentially out of date) version of the Arduino code, which is on the share.
 This can be used as a reference point if needed, but we should not in general need to use it or modify it in any way.

 ## Hardware notes